altagrade/profile_switcher/README.md

 # Credits

 The module was initially created for Drupal 7 by University of Colorado Boulder (https://www.drupal.org/u/university-of-colorado-boulder).
-Ported to Backdrop by AltaGrade team (https://www.altagrade.com)
+Ported to Backdrop by AltaGrade team (https://www.altagrade.com).

 # License

+For license information please read LICENSE.txt file.